isographlabs/isograph/docs-website/docs/backlog.md

 - CLI should be in a separate crate from batch-compile; so should watch mode utils, so as to increase the speed of iteration if the dev is running builds.
 - CLI command to create missing directories (e.g. project_root).
 - do not panic when an unknown token is encountered

-## Known bugs

-- If a useLazyReference commits then receives new props, it does not make a new network request.
-- error parsing config should not panic, but be a diagnostic

 ## Extended backlog